 The WSO pulled his handle, and fired away from the stricken Phantom on his ejection seat.

 After Kenny ejected, strangely...
-Ray noticed the aircraft became slightly more controllable and elected to continue to Ubon AB where he executed a safe and successful gear up landing.
+Ray immediately noticed the aircraft exhibited slightly more controllability and elected to remain with his aircraft.
+Continuing on solo to Ubon AB, where he executed a safe and successful gear up landing.

-Kenny watched as the Phantom he had just ejected from continue homeward bound as his parachute settled into the Laotian jungle below, and thankfully, poor Kenny was rescued bruised but unhurt a short time later.
+Kenny watched helplessly as the Phantom he had just ejected from continue homeward bound, as his parachute settled into the Laotian jungle below.
+Thankfully, poor Kenny was rescued shortly afterward.
+Bruised, but unhurt.

 It would've been an interesting conversation once Kenny returned to base...